EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ### Drops

-**We will automatically drop the two lowest problem set scores and the lowest lab score from your final grade**.
+**We will automatically drop the lowest problem set score and the lowest lab score from your final grade**.
+We will also drop an additional problem set score if you fill out the midsemester feedback form.
 Note that these drops are provided in case of emergencies such as illnesses.

 ### Grace Period